Ah, Lima! It may not be to everyone’s taste, but there are plenty of reasons to allow at least a few days to explore the Peruvian capital.

 One thing is for sure: drag yourself out of your hostel and you’ll never be short of things to do in Lima, with attractions including everything from museums to culinary hotspots, submarines, music concerts, cliff-jumping monks and more…

 Things to Do in Lima, Peru

 1. Eat ceviche.
-Yep, Lima is certainly a good place for it, whether you find yourself chowing down on ceviche near Chorrillos market, sat in an affordable Miraflores eatery like Aventuras Marinas, or paying a little extra in one of Lima’s more famous cevicherias like La Mar, Chez Wong or Pescados Capitales.
+Yep, Lima is certainly a good place for it, whether you find yourself chowing down on ceviche near Chorrillos marke, sat in an affordable Miraflores eatery like Aventuras Marinas, or paying a little extra in one of Lima’s more famous cevicherias like La Mar, Chez Wong or Pescados Capitales.

 2. Get wet at the Magic Water Circuit, an impressive series of illuminated fountains in the Parque de la Reserva.
 It’s fun, seriously.
 It should be explore not only on foot but also by bike!
 Check out Lima Bici and Green Bike Peru for a full day bike tour around Lima including a stop at this awesome water circuit.

 3. Escape from Lima – Fancy discovering a unique desert oasis?
 Or the poor man´s Galapago´s full of sealions and penguins?
 Take a short round trip from Lima to Paracas and Huacachina.
 Peru Hop run 1day, 2day and 3day short round trips from Lima and are a great way to see and do a lot whilst basking in the all year round sunshine that exists south of Lima.